 The responsibility for governance of academic programs is the province of the HGSE faculty.
-It delegates this responsibility to standing committees of the faculty including: the Ed.D.
-Steering Committee, the Ph.D.
-Steering Committee, the Committee on Degrees, the Ed.L.D.
-Steering Committee, the Ed.M.
-Steering Committee, and the Curriculum Planning Committee.
+It delegates this responsibility to standing committees of the faculty including: the Ed.D. and Ph.D.
+Steering Committee, the Ed.L.D.
+Steering Committee, and the Master's Student Review Committee.
 These committees, working with the Academic Dean and Program Deans, oversee policy, progress, and all aspects of student academic work.